AliceNguyen09/Personal-project/Customer_churn_analysis/README.md

 #Bank Customer Churn Analysis
-<br/><br/>

 ## Introduction
 This project examines the "Bank Customer Churn" dataset in order to assess customer turnover and get insights to help the bank enhance customer retention strategy.
-Customer churn is the process through which customers stop doing business with a organisation or stop using its products or services.
-To keep consumers and sustain long-term profitability, organisations must understand the elements that cause churn.
+Customer churn refers to the situation that customers stop doing business with a organisation or stop using its products or services.
+To keep consumers and sustain long-term profitability, organisations should understand the factor that cause customers churn.
 <br/>
 The dataset used in this investigation is the file 'Customer-Churn_Records 2.csv'.
 The file includes data on bank customers' demographics, credit scores, account balances, tenures, and several other characteristics.
 The dependant variable is "Exited", which indicates whether a customer has churned (1) or not (0).
-By exploring the data and performing data analysis, feature engineering, and predictive modeling, we aim to identify patterns and factors associated with customer churn.
+By exploring the data and performing data analysis, we aim to identify patterns and factors associated with customer churn, thus reduce the churn rate.
 <br/><br/>
 The projects goes through the following key steps:<br/>
 - Data Loading and Exploration: Load the dataset and perform initial exploration to understand its structure, feature types, and any missing values.